vinyldns/vinyldns/modules/docs/src/main/mdoc/api/get-recordset-count.md

 # Get RecordSet Count

-Gets the count of total recordsets in a specified zone
+Gets the count of total recordsets in a specified zone.

 #### HTTP REQUEST